Summary of Position:

 - Participate in communication and outreach activities related to land protection projects.

-- Work with the Director of Land Protection, Stewardship Director, Director of Restoration, Staff Attorney and other Land Trust staff to implement other projects or programs as requested.
+- Work with the Director of Land Protection, Stewardship Director, Director of Restoration, Staff Attorneys, and other Land Trust staff to implement other projects or programs as requested.

 - Master’s degree or law degree and three years of experience in natural resources, land management or other related conservation field; or, bachelor’s degree and comparable field experience.